michalc/sqlite-s3-query/README.md

 # sqlite-s3-query [![CircleCI](https://circleci.com/gh/michalc/sqlite-s3-query.svg?style=shield)](https://circleci.com/gh/michalc/sqlite-s3-query) [![Test Coverage](https://api.codeclimate.com/v1/badges/8e6c25c35521d6b338fa/test_coverage)](https://codeclimate.com/github/michalc/sqlite-s3-query/test_coverage)

-Python function to query a SQLite file stored on S3.
+Python context manager to query a SQLite file stored on S3.
 It uses multiple HTTP range requests per query to avoid downloading the entire file, and so is suitable for large databases.

-All the HTTP requests for a query request the same version of the database object in S3, so queries should complete succesfully even if the database is replaced concurrently by another S3 client.
+All queries using the same instance of the context will query the same version of the database object in S3.
+This means that a context is roughly equivalent to a REPEATABLE READ transaction, and queries should complete succesfully even if the database is replaced concurrently by another S3 client.
 Versioning _must_ be enabled on the S3 bucket.

-Operations that write to the database are not supported.
+SQL statements that write to the database are not supported.

 Inspired by [phiresky's sql.js-httpvfs](https://github.com/phiresky/sql.js-httpvfs), and [dacort's Stack Overflow answer](https://stackoverflow.com/a/59434097/1319998).